Azerbaijan: Geography

 Azerbaijan is located in the South Caucasus region of Eurasia, straddling West Asia and Eastern Europe.
-It lies between latitudes 38° and 42° N, and longitudes 44° and 51° E. The perimeter of Azerbaijan's land borders is 2648 km, of which 1007 km are with Armenia, 756 km with Iran, 480 kilometers with Georgia, 390 km with Russia and 15 km with Turkey.
+It lies between latitudes 38° and 42° N, and longitudes 44° and 51° E. The perimeter of Azerbaijan's land borders is 2648 km, of which 1007 km are with Armenia, 756 km with Iran, 480 kilometres with Georgia, 390 km with Russia and 15 km with Turkey.
 The coastline stretches for 800 km, and the length of the widest area of the Azerbaijani section of the Caspian Sea is 456 km.
 The country has a landlocked exclave, the Nakhchivan Autonomous Republic.